jigpu/linuxwacom-wiki-archive/wiki/Xf86-input-wacom.md

 With all the build dependencies installed, you should now [download the latest xf86-input-wacom release](https://sourceforge.net/projects/linuxwacom/files/latest/download) and extract it to a convenient location.
-Open a terminal, navigate to the directory you extracted, and run the following commands:
+Open a terminal, and navigate to the directory you extracted.
+If you were instructed to apply a patch file for testing purposes, download it, move it into the current directory, and run `patch -p1 < `<patchfile> (replacing "<patchfile>" with the name of the downloaded patch file).

+At this point, you should run the following commands to configure, build, and install the driver:

     $ ./configure --prefix=/usr
     $ make